 Catholics.)
 The following primary questions were investigated:

-Christ perceive their group to be psychologically abusive (as measured by the
+of Christ perceive their group to be psychologically abusive (as measured

-Group Psychological Abuse Scale (Chambers et al., 1994) and how do their
+by the Group Psychological Abuse Scale (Chambers et al., 1994) and how do

-perceptions compare to those of InterVarsity Christian Fellowship graduates and
+their perceptions compare to those of InterVarsity Christian Fellowship

-former members of a mainstream denomination (Roman Catholics)?
+graduates and former members of a mainstream denomination (Roman

-types of specific, concrete experiences for which the BCC is often criticized --
+had the types of specific, concrete experiences for which the BCC is often

-to be measured by the DDD Scale (a measure of concrete behaviors and experiences
+criticized -- to be measured by the DDD Scale (a measure of concrete

 Do former members of the Boston Church of Christ report more

-members/graduates of InterVarsity Christian Fellowship or a mainstream
+former members/graduates of InterVarsity Christian Fellowship or a

-whose former members ("graduates" is a more appropriate term) are not expected
+members ("graduates" is a more appropriate term) are not expected to have

-former religious denomination.
-The latter sample helps test the hypothesis that
+their former religious denomination.
+The latter sample helps test the

-negative ratings toward the BCC may result primarily from ex-members'
+hypothesis that negative ratings toward the BCC may result primarily from

-because of (a) resource limitations; (b) problems associated with attempts to
+resource limitations; (b) problems associated with attempts to secure the

-past research.
-In the future, however, the investigator and his colleagues also
+and past research.
+In the future, however, the investigator and his

-intend to examine current members of controversial and mainstream groups.
+colleagues also intend to examine current members of controversial and

 The study also examined several secondary issues.